goruck/ec2-backup/README.md

 11. Backup the volume to an S3 snapshot.
 12. Delete the volume.

+The script assumes an existing aws account and aws cli tools have been installed on the client.
+The aws cli's credentials must have been correctly configured and command output set to 'text'.
+The script only uses aws CPU and disk space while in operation to minimize $$ and then takes an S3 snapshot of the disk for permanent storage.
+The script backups incremental changes from the last backup and assumes that a full backup was done to start with.

-Note that ServerAliveInterval and ServerAliveCountMax should be set with non-default values in your SSH config to avoid SSH timeouts when backing up large datasets.
+ServerAliveInterval and ServerAliveCountMax should be set with non-default values in your SSH config to avoid SSH timeouts when backing up large datasets.
 See [this](https://unix.stackexchange.com/questions/3026/what-options-serveraliveinterval-and-clientaliveinterval-in-sshd-config-exac) for details.

+The script runs rsync with a 5 MB bandwidth limit, this can be changed to a higher or lower value depending on the Internet bandwidth available.